What HAZMAT Course Should I Take?

 - People who regularly work with, or clean up hazardous materials or wastes with a potential for exposures above “permissible” levels, and might be required to use respiratory protection in the course of that work

-So, if you’re working at a recognized hazardous waste site where clean-up operations are being performed, then this training is for you!
-Since the full 40-hour HAZWOPER Training cannot be done 100% online per OSHA regulations (see what OSHA says here) you can either take the 24-hour HAZWOPER Training portion online, then, join any hands-on 16-hour Crossover class in person to complete your 40-hour HAZWOPER certification or you can take the full 40-hour HAZWOPER class in person.
-If you are in the San Francisco Bay Area you can check out our class calendar with dates to our upcoming HAZWOPER classes here.
+This full 40-hour HAZWOPER Training cannot be done 100% online per OSHA regulations (see what OSHA says here).
+Instead, you can take the 24-hour HAZWOPER Training portion online, then, join any hands-on 16-hour Crossover class in person to complete your 40-hour HAZWOPER certification.
+You can also take the full 40-hour HAZWOPER class in person.
+If you are in the San Francisco Bay Area you can check out our class calendar with dates to our upcoming HAZWOPER classes.

 - People who work at a hazardous waste clean up site like an engineer or a surveyor